hankfanchiu/ruby-practice/README.md

 # Coderbyte
-These are the solutions to the challenges on http://coderbyte.com/, by t5um3.
+Hank Fanchiu's solutions to the challenges on http://coderbyte.com/ in Ruby.

+Challenges and solutions are separated by difficulty.